 → Launching beta support for building and signing Xbox applications, paving the way for console support and increased user acquisition.

-Simultaneously, the Engineering team worked on making the service technically more performant and reliable, successfully addressing one of our users’ major pain points with the Cloud Build experience within months of efforts.
+Simultaneously, the Build Automation Engineering team worked on making the service technically more performant and reliable, successfully addressing one of our users’ major pain points within months of efforts.

 As part of our efforts aimed at increasing our business profitability, I contributed to transitioning our product to a metered-billing model (‘pay-as-you-go’).
 This involved designing a user-friendly wizard to guide users through the migration process.
 In May 2023, we rolled out the metered version of Build Automation, featuring expanded storage, concurrency limits, and an improved UI.
 We facilitated easy consumption monitoring through a dedicated Usage page and usage metrics modules on key screens, like the DevOps Overview page, along with timely notifications.
 Additionally, we introduced settings for users to manage build minutes and concurrency limits, providing greater control.